TheFoundryVisionmongers/nuke-ML-server/README.md

 The Deep Learning (DL) plug-in connects Nuke to a Python server to apply DL models to images.
 The plug-in works as follows:
-- The Nuke node can connect to a server given an ip address and port
+- The Nuke node can connect to a server given an ip address and port,
-- The Python server responds with the list of available Deep Learning (DL) models and options
+- The Python server responds with the list of available Deep Learning (DL) models and options,
-- The Nuke node displays the models in an enumeration node, from which the user can choose
+- The Nuke node displays the models in an enumeration node, from which the user can choose,
-- On every engine call, the current image and model options are sent from the Nuke node to the server
+- On every engine call, the current image and model options are sent from the Nuke node to the server,
 - The server does an inference on the image using the chosen model/options.
-This inference can be an actual inference operation of a deep learning model, or just some other image processing code
+This inference can be an actual inference operation of a deep learning model, or just some other image processing code,
-- The resulting image is sent back to the Nuke node
+- The resulting image is sent back to the Nuke node.

 ## Installation